How Can Confirmation Bias Ruin Your Success

 According to Casad, 2019, people are vulnerable to confirmation bias to guard their self-esteem and prove their views are right.
 So, they seek knowledge that reinforces their pre-existing beliefs.

-We often fall a victim to this.
+We often fall victim to this.
 We talk about our support to a political party as they are good, and we defend them even when their scandal becomes public.
-It’s our self-esteem that we’re protecting first because those words (“These are good guys.”) came out of our mouth.
+It’s our self-esteem that we’re protecting first because those words (“These are good guys.”) came out of our mouths.

 A Confirmation Bias Story (Example)